saidyanalytics/-E-Commerce-Sales-Dashboard/README.md

-# 📊 E-Commerce Sales Dashboard!
+# 📊 E-Commerce Sales Dashboard!!

 This project presents a professional and interactive **E-Commerce Sales Dashboard** built using **Excel, SQL, and Power BI**.
 It showcases my end-to-end data analytics workflow — from data cleaning to data modeling, SQL analysis, and final dashboard design.